ianlewis/kay/docs/source/urlmapping.rst

 Overview
 --------

-Kay uses Werkzeug for mapping urls and for the request and response objects passed to views.
+Kay uses Werkzeug for mapping urls and your views.

 For the full details about how to configure url mappings using Werkzeug, please see Werkzeug's manual hosted at following URL: